PardhuMadipalli/coding-practice/system-design/index.md

 - Used for searching and typeahead.
 - This needs a lot of space if using for 26 characters alphabet.
 - Better to use for binary characters.

+## Caching

+- **Read through**: Load data into cache only if there is a cache miss.
+Staleness is the problem until the cache entry reaches its expiry time.
+- **Write through**: First write into the cache, then write into the database and return the result to the user.
+Writes are slow, but reads are super-fast.
+- **Write behind**: First write into cache and return to the user.
+Asynchronously, database will be updated with the value written in the cache.
+- **Refresh ahead**: Refresh the entries in the cache every few seconds/certain time period.
+So data staleness won't be there for long.